apache/yunikorn-site/docs/user_guide/queue_config.md

 ```

 ### Limits
-Limits define a set of limit objects for a partition or queue.
+Limits define a set of limit objects for a queue.
-It can be set on either the partition or on a queue at any level.
+It can be set on a queue at any level.
 ```yaml
 limits:
   - limit: <description>